dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 #### Is my data used by dbt Labs to train AI models?

 No, dbt Labs does not use your prompts to train any internal dbt Labs AI model.
-It uses API calls to an AI provider. dbt Labs is not a party to the agreement between you and your AI vendor, and cannot advise as to what rights and obligations it provides.
+It uses API calls to an AI provider.

 #### Does dbt Labs share my personal data with third parties